-- Metal is picked up by a separate truck and may not occur on collection day.
+- Metal is picked up by a separate truck and may not occur on your regular collection day.

 What We Will (& Won't) Pick Up

-An item too large for your garbage cart, such as a piece of furniture, carpet, or a bathroom fixture.
+A broken, unusable item too large for your garbage cart, such as a piece of broken furniture, carpet, or a bathroom fixture.

 - Concrete brick or block